 The Necessity of Shock and the I Ching

-First, in order not to take shocks personally, we need to acknowledge that they are both inevitable and necessary.
-Shock is such a well-recognized principle in the I Ching that it is not only one of the 64 hexagrams (hexagram 51, Shock, Thunder, the Arousing) it is also one of the 8 trigrams out of which the 64 hexagrams are built.
-Shock is a crucial alchemical ingredient needed for evolution.
+First, to avoid taking shocks personally, we must acknowledge that they are inevitable and necessary.
+Shock is such a well-recognized principle in the I Ching that it is not only one of the 64 hexagrams (hexagram 51, Shock, Thunder, the Arousing), but it is also one of the 8 trigrams that pair up to create the 64 hexagrams.
+Shock is a crucial alchemical ingredient needed for personal and collective evolution.

 Homeostasis and Punctuated Equilibrium